External Wooden Doors

 Coatings & Finishes

-A fully factory coating is strongly recommended for Accoya doors.
+A fully factory coating is strongly recommended for Accoya wooden doors.
 A variety of colours and finishes have been tested by leading coating manufacturers with outstanding results.
 Some examples can be seen below but the possibilities are endless.

 Georgian design into 21st Century